 At the Jewett Street overpass above Interstate 95, more than a dozen curiosity-seekers stopped to view the flashing light-filled scene off in the distance.

-According to the University of Maine website, the women’s basketball team had a game against Boston University scheduled for Wednesday night.
+According to the University of Maine website, the women’s basketball team had a game against Boston University scheduled for tonight.

 Earlier this month, a bus crash in Boston injured 35 people, including high school students and chaperones, from Pennsylvania.
 The coach slammed into a 10-foot-high overpass on Feb.
 2 while returning to the Philadelphia area from a trip to Harvard University.